AI-secure/DecodingTrust/Tutorial.md

 # Overview

 This tutorial aims to provide an overview of the configuration system of `DecodingTrust`.
-Our goal is to provide users with a simple entry (`main.py`) to execute selected (or all) experiments in one pass.
+Our goal is to provide users with a simple entry (`main.py`) to execute selected (or all) trustworthiness perspectives

 # Installation